The prioritization mind can spend time and energy on strategic thinking and focus on result-driven activities.

 The mind likes to have such “power of control”: What KILLS productivity, however, is interruptions that are asynchronous and out of one's control.
 People don't mind the stress if they feel in control of their work, When people experience frustration and defeat on the job, due to things beyond their control, they disengage: they realize that the organization will not let them succeed, so they stop trying, or they reduce their expectations.
 They start to view their work as "just a job."
 The way to prevent that is to empower them.
 The manager's job is to remove obstacles: have a frank discussion with the person/team about what is possible, and what you plan to do to remove obstacles, and identify which obstacles cannot be removed.
 Then empower the team within those boundaries.
 Have their backs, and let them know it.
 "Happiness" is a key word against Stress, which amazingly is one's own choice, and results in best performance.
 Management as a whole can make sure that it is helping the employee to be happy.
 Productivity will come automatically and hence, stress will be lowered rather gone in most cases.

 The prioritization mind can focus on the most important tasks, spend time and energy on strategic thinking and result-driven activities, talent with such thinking is not easy to get distracted, or to be over-stressful.
-It is an important thinking skill for today’s multitasking, multi-devicing digital workforce, as they are more empowered to apply their knowledge, and gives them accountability for what they choose to work on, how to get it done, and understand the purpose of work, to manage their career from “just a job” mentality to autonomy and mastery.
+It is an important thinking skill for today’s multitasking, multi-devicing digital workforce, because they are more empowered to apply their knowledge, and gives them accountability for what they choose to work on, how to get it done, and understand the purpose of work, to manage their career from “just a job” mentality to autonomy and mastery.